FloatingArrayDesign/FAModel/famodel/ontology/README.md

 If there is an anchor connected to this line, it must be listed in end A, not end B. All anchors listed in line_data end A must have a matching ID in the anchor_data table, and all FOWTs listed in line_data end A or end B must have a matching ID in the array_data table.
 The anchor and fowt IDs must all be unique.
-The mooring lines each have a mooring configuration ID which links to the [mooring line configs](#mooring-line-configurations) section.
+The mooring lines each have a mooring configuration ID which links to the [Mooring Line Configs](#mooring-line-configurations) section.
 There is also an option to adjust the length of the line, depending on the spacing.

 ```yaml